 What Baseboard Painting Actually Involves

-- Caulking after the first coat if needed, then sanding those caulk lines smooth before the final coat
+- Caulking after the first coat if needed, then sanding those lines smooth before the final coat

 Common Baseboard Problems in Queen Creek Homes